haku/Onosendai/README.md

 mvn clean install android:deploy android:run
 ```

-The apk can be made smaller using ProGuard.
+The APK can be made smaller using ProGuard.
 This project is configured to only shrink the output, not obfuscate.
 Use this to make a release build.

 ```sh
 mvn clean install -P release